scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 to compute number of threads per pool worker.
 By default it equals to 2, which means that in our example, 8 threads will be used per process.
-Allowing this limited degree of oversubscription by default, we hope that for most applications benefits from load balancing will overwheight the overheads incurred by it, as discussed in details in p3.5.
+Allowing this limited degree of oversubscription by default, we hope that for most applications benefits from load balancing will overweight the overheads incurred by it, as discussed in details in p3.5.
 Though, for particular examples we show in this paper, the best performance is achieved with :code:`-f 1` specified on the command line.